 And I noticed something.
 Well, a lot of things.

 I was angry.
 I was frustrated.
-But I was fired the fuck up in a good way, which I recognized as passion.
+But I was fired the up in a good way, which I recognized as passion.
 Did I want my texts, emails, phone calls, social media and conversations to be dominated with talk of drug addicts, thieves, human feces, transient camps, assaults and the decriminalization of multiple violent crimes?
 No. I could have never imagined this.
-But I couldn’t be stopped, no matter what loser blogger or butt-hurt neighbor said about me.
-No matter what setbacks occurred.

 People were furious.
 Worried about their safety, their kids, their property and their business.
 They felt helpless and didn’t know how to make progress.
 But for some crazy reason I did.
 Maybe it’s because I’ve lived in this neighborhood for almost 17 years, maybe it’s because I worked with politicians in the past, maybe it’s because I’m a business owner, maybe it’s because when I put my mind to something, I can’t be stopped.
 Maybe it’s because when I know in my bones I’m doing the right thing, I don’t care what anyone thinks.
 Maybe it’s all of the above.

 Six months into this, my group has made incredible strides.
-We’ve made headlines, we speak at City Council, we go on patrols and take photos to document what’s happening here, we’ve gotten a lot of criminals arrested, we fundraise for causes close to our heart, and so much more.
-And I work my ass off meeting with police officers, investigators, business owners, the media and our district attorney, who called me the “voice of California” when we did a radio show together in February 2018 (seriously, did I dream that?).
+We’ve made headlines, we speak at City Council, we go on patrols and take photos to document what’s happening here, we fundraise for causes close to our heart, and so much more.
+And I work my ass off meeting with police officers, business owners, the media and our District Attorney, who called me the “voice of California” when we did a radio show together in February 2018 (seriously, did I dream that?).

 But in no way is this a one-woman job.
-I could not do this without the incredible help and support of my advocacy group, Land Park Society, the Sacramento Police Department (especially Dave and Michael) and my friends, family and colleagues who cheer me on even when they think I’m crazy (which I kind of am).
+I could not do this without the incredible help and support of my advocacy group, Land Park Society, the Sacramento Police Department, and my friends, family and colleagues who cheer me on even when they think I’m crazy (which I kind of am).

 And as outspoken and opinionated as I am, I’ve made more friends in my neighborhood in the last six months than I have in 17 years.
 Which is saying something for my extremely extroverted self that will stalk someone I like until they agree to hang out with me.

-— I will no longer be offering my “Think Like a Publicist” course.
+— I will no longer be offering my “Think Like a Publicist” course or my “Stories That Sell” service.
 I may turn that in to a digital product or an ebook.
 I haven’t decided.

 — As of now, I’m offering two services: consulting on how to start, manage and grow your advocacy work or big idea.
 And to come speak to your advocacy or community group.
 Please email me for more information at email@example.com